May 28, 2014

-Unless an employee’s personal views conflict with the job they were hired to do, an employer should have no reason to ask the individual to stifle their perspectives – even if they are controversial, says Toronto employment lawyer Kevin Marshall.
+Unless an employee’s personal views conflict with the job they were hired to do, an employer should have no reason to ask the individual to stifle their perspectives – even if they are controversial.

 Liberal Leader Justin Trudeau’s move to create a “pro-choice” edict for candidates has sparked discussions on personal views in the workplace.

 Trudeau has said prospective candidates must agree to vote in favour of a woman’s right to choose whenever such issues arise in the House of Commons, claiming that this policy ensures rights protected in the Charter of Rights and Freedoms remain intact.
-According to Marshall, however, Trudeau’s edict is strictly a political choice that has nothing to do with protecting Charter rights.
+However, Trudeau's edict is strictly a political choice that has nothing to do with protecting Charter rights.